Links:

 Polar Skua again.

-Mammals during recent hudson canyon trips in the late-summer:
+to the hudson canyon in the late-summer:

 Common